-Liberia is a Cooperating Non-Member (CNM) of the WCPFC and there are currently twentyfour (24) Liberian flagged vessels registered on the WCPFC Record of Vessels.
+Liberia is a Cooperating Non-Member (CNM) of the WCPFC and currently has several flagged carrier vessels registered on the WCPFC Record of Vessels.

 4. Socio-economic Factors

 Fisheries play a vital role in the livelihood of the coastal population.
 It is moreover an essential sector in the agricultural framework of Liberia as, well as in the national economy.
 In recent years, fisheries have contributed approximately 10% to the country's Gross Domestic Product (GDP) and the sector provides full or part time employment for about 37,000 people.